squeek502/d2-map-investigation/README.md

 Status:
 - This is currently a proof-of-concept just showing that map seeds can be programmatically iterated, and that their resulting levels/areas/tiles/presets/etc can be dumped/analyzed.
+- The relevant code is in [BH/MapInvestigation.cpp](BH/MapInvestigation.cpp).
+See [slashdiablo-maphack](https://github.com/slippittydo/slashdiablo-maphack) for reference on how the map data can be further dug into.

 Example output:
 ```